Experimental demonstration of Gaussian protocols for one-sided device-independent quantum key distribution: Results

-To evaluate performance we consider a Gaussian channel, an excellent model for real fibre optic cable, characterised by a transmission $T$ and an excess noise parameter $\xi$ given in units of shot noise.
-The noise parameter can be thought of as the noise input to the channel in the sense that a pure state with variance of unity would have a variance $1+T\xi$ after the channel.
-Neglecting imperfections such as detector and reconciliation efficiency this is the chief factor limiting range.
-In Fig.\ref{kcohrr} we plot the secure regions for all 4 distinct 1sDI protocols (there are two redundancies between P\&M and EB schemes).
-The best performing scheme is the RR EPR scheme where both parties homodyne.
+Although they allow for 1sDI keys, the entropic proofs result in different, and it turns out generically lower, secret key rates than the standard proofs for Gaussian CVQKD schemes.
+To map out the ultimate limits of these protocols we first consider an idealised setup with perfect detectors and a highly squeezed (10 dB) two-mode squeezed vacuum source.
+To evaluate performance, we consider a Gaussian channel, an excellent model for real fibre optic cable, characterised by a transmission $T$ and an excess noise parameter $\xi$ given in units of shot noise.
+The noise parameter can be thought of as the noise input to the channel such that a pure state with unity variance would have a variance $1+T\xi$ after the channel.
+Neglecting imperfections such as detector and reconciliation efficiency this is the chief factor that limits the range.
+In Fig.~\ref{kth} we plot the 4 distinct secure regions (there are two redundancies between P\&M and EB schemes) for the 1sDI protocols.
+The best performing scheme (in terms of loss tolerance) is the RR EPR scheme where both parties homodyne.
 In the limit of low excess noise this scheme is secure for up to 73\% loss.
-For very low noises the next best scheme is the RR protocol where Bob heterodyne detects but for higher noises the DR protocol with both parties homodyning (or alternatively where Alice sends squeezed states) performs better.
+For very low noises the next best scheme is the RR protocol where Bob heterodyne detects but for higher noises the DR protocol with both parties homodyning (or alternatively with Alice sending squeezed states) performs better.
 Finally, although the DR coherent state scheme performs the poorest it is still secure up to around 33\% loss.
-These results show that 1sDI-CVQKD is surprisingly robust to decoherence.

-To give a rough idea of the maximum range of these protocols we consider a standard optical fibre for which the transmission is related to the distance $d$ in kilometres via $T = 10^{-.02 d}$.
-We choose a low, but achievable excess noise of $\xi = .002$ as measured in \cite{Jouguet:2013p8197} and find that for this kind of channel the homodyne-homodyne RR EPR protocol is by far the best performing allowing for 1SDI security out to almost 30km.
+These results show that 1sDI-CVQKD is reasonably robust to decoherence, but noticeably less loss-tolerant than the standard CVQKD.
+In this idealised case, the standard protocols tolerate arbitrarily large amounts of loss provided the excess noise is sufficiently small, whereas, our results show that all the Gaussian 1sDI CVQKD protocols are inherently loss limited.
+Ultimately, this is due to the fact that the uncertainty relations used to bound the secret key rate are only tight when the parties involved, e.g. Bob and Eve in equation (6), can be approximated as sharing a pure, highly-squeezed EPR state \cite{Berta:2013p8691,Furrer:2014eq}.
+In reality, this is rarely ever the case and the entropic proof method tends to give a pessimistic bound on the eavesdroppers information.
+We will discuss the prospects for extending the transmission range in the final section.